Skip to main content

 Technical brewer

-Technical brewers are in charge of the whole process of beer production and packaging.
+Technical brewers are in charge of beer and cider making processes, quality control and packaging.

 Average salary (a year)